- Study at Deakin

 ** ALX321 - Internship units are normally undertaken in third year (or equivalent) and are subject to completion of 6 units in the specific discipline major sequence.
 Students also require permission from the discipline supervisor.

-*** ALL379 is offered in the wholly online teaching mode only - there will be no face-to-face teaching
+*** ALL379 is offered via cloud (online) teaching mode only - there will be no face-to-face teaching

 **** ACV211 is not offered 2014, re-offered 2015 subject to approval.